rahul2000daksha/ChitChat/README.md

-# Fullstack Chat project
+# Desktop Chat Application - 'ChitChat'

-This project allows to setup fullstack chat for any frontend/backend combination!

-Connect React, Vue, or Angular and any backend you wish!

-This should fully support all your fullstack chat needs!
+Welcome to the Chat Desktop Application (ChitChat)!
+This application allows users to communicate with each other in real-time through a desktop interface.